Determination of the viscosity index in the laboratory

 Viscosity measurement is crucial to understanding and controlling the behaviour of a fluid in various industrial environments.
 Here are the main reasons why this measurement is important:

-The FILAB laboratory can help you measure the viscosity of your product
+The FILAB laboratory can help you measure the viscosity index of your product

 Why choose FILAB?